jaericho/jaericho.github.io/_posts/2017-06-02-Wonder-Woman.md

 ## Terrible
 * Penis jokes.
-* The crown was crooked in first battle.
+* Her crown was crooked in first battle.
 * Soft KB doesn't disappear when she's typing on physical kb.